I woke up to pouring rain this morning, which immediately reminded me that summer is on its way out, and my favorite season is on its way in.

 1/2 cup preshredded reduced-fat Mexican blend cheese

-1. Heat oil in a large Dutch oven over medium-high heat.
+1. Heat oil in a large, heavy bottomed pot to medium-high heat.
 Add onion and bell peppers to pan; sauté 10 minutes or until vegetables are tender.

 2. Add chili powder and garlic to pan; cook 1 minute, stirring constantly.

-3. Add broth and beer, scraping pan to loosen browned bits.
+3. Add broth and beer, scraping pan to loosen any browned bits at the bottom.
+(These might look like they represent a “cooking fail” but they’ll actually add flavor to your finished creation).
 Add chipotle, beans, and tomatoes to pan; simmer 40 minutes or until thick.
 Stir in salt.